muhd-fadilah/cnn-text-classification-with-wordpiece-tokenization/README.md

 - [Special Lowercase] - The same as [Special] except all letters are lowercase.

 ### Tokenization Methods
 - [WordPiece] - WordPiece is a sub-word tokenization algorithm developed by Google.
 It is presented in "Japanese and Korean voice search" paper (Schuster and Nakajima, 2012).
-I use WordPiece tokenizer from BERT original implementation (Devlin et al., 2019) and developed our own tokenizer using News Landscape dataset (Horne et al., 2018).
+I use WordPiece tokenizer from BERT original implementation (Devlin et al., 2019) and developed my own tokenizer using News Landscape dataset (Horne et al., 2018).
 - [Simple Word Tokenization] - Tokenization method with space as separator between each element.

 ### Embeddings